JoeyBryson/joey_AES/README.md

 # JOEYAES

-JOEYAES is is a command line based file encryption tool written in C. It uses a naive personal implimentation of the (Advanced Encryption Standard) AES algorithm running in Cipher-Block-Chaining(CBC) mode to encrypt/decrypt individual files along with their file names.
+JOEYAES is is a command line based file encryption tool written in C. It uses a naive personal implementation of the (Advanced Encryption Standard) AES algorithm running in Cipher-Block-Chaining(CBC) mode to encrypt/decrypt individual files along with their file names.
 It has not been sufficiently vetted for security issues to be used for any sensitive application.
 It has been created for personal educational purposes only.
 See:

 - [Program Overview](PROGRAM_OVERVIEW.md) for code structure and function
 - [Build](BUILD.md) for compilation and testing instructions using Linux
-- [Personal Refeclections](PERSONAL_REFLECTIONS.md) for my takeaways from this project
+- [Personal Reflections](PERSONAL_REFLECTIONS.md) for my takeaways from this project

 Continue for installation of precompiled binaries and usage: